-Although the autumn season is definitely New England’s time to shine, there are quite a few alternatives that offer beautiful leaf peeping without the crowds that typically flock to the .
-And when it comes to fall road trips, some of America’s smallest towns offer the most charming experiences.
-Today, our guest contributor, Cheryl Rodewig, is taking us on an autumn escape to Hendersonville, North Carolina.
+When it comes to fall road trips, some of America’s smallest towns offer the most charming experiences.
+Guest contributor, Cheryl Rodewig, takes us on an autumn escape to Hendersonville, North Carolina.
 Apple country, here we come!

 When you drive into town, you’ll notice a theme: roadside apple stands, restaurants touting apple pies and acres of orchards.
 This time of year, red, golden, pink and green fruit hangs heavy on row after row of trees.